KohtaSchultz/Diamond-Price-Preditction-Project/README.md

 # Diamond-Price-Preditction-Project
 I'm going to figure out what contributes to the price of a diamond.
+Link to notebook at the bottom of the page.

 # Hypothesis:
 It's more than just the carats, cut, or color of a diamond that raises/ lowers the price of a diamond